tecnico-sec/Project-2025_1/project_overview.md

 The expected final result is all the components working together, to demonstrate an overall secure business solution.

-This document will now detail the whole project process, stage by stage, and will conclude with a calendar containing all the deadlines, and the grading criteria.
+This document will now detail the whole project process, stage by stage.

 The whole SIRS project process is organized in sequential stages: